Updated 5 January 2023

 Once your emails have been out for a few days, your email marketing provider should offer you analytics on the performance of your email.
 You’ll have access to information regarding open rates, and click through rates (where they click on a link in your email, and which one they clicked).
 You’ll also get information regarding those that don’t open your emails, demographics, location, people that buy a product from a link in your email, etc.

 All of this information can be used to improve the targeting of your emails.
-For instance, if you’re running a promotion, and you notice a large group of people didn’t open your initial email, you might want to try a follow up to those people with a different subject heading.
+For instance, if you’re running a promotion, and you notice a large group of people didn’t open your initial email, you might want to try a follow-up segmented email to those people with a different subject heading.

 You can set up automations that send follow-up emails based on whether someone opens your email, or clicks a link.
 With automations, it is normal to see a drop off in open rates throughout an automation sequence, but tweaking your subject lines and content over time will enable you to test and improve your results.
 If you see a large number of people unsubscribe after a particular email in a sequence, then you know it doesn’t resonate!